newatoms/guides/be-a-managing-director/readme.md

 Your role as the Managing Director means you are the doctor and therapist of the company.
 You need to be able to be there for everyone involved, to help them solve the problems they cannot figure out for themselves.

-Being available for anyone who can’t figure something out on their own, and helping them tackle their problems head on.
+Be available for anyone who can’t figure something out on their own, and helping them tackle their problems head on.

 ### Be the public face of the company when one is needed

-Speaking on behalf of the company when the company needs someone to.
+Speak on behalf of the company when the company needs someone to do so.
 This means taking flak at times and receiving praise at others.
 Be sure to convey what is important for the company as a whole and spread its values and promise.

 Be honest, be vulnerable, be strong, be enthusiastic and be curious, just like our company.

 ## And what about the rest?

-So you’re probably thinking “but Hey, there is this gazillion other things that I want to do.”
+So you’re probably thinking “but hey, there are these gazillion other things that I want to do.”
 Sorry man, it’s not your job.

 Make sure that you find a way to integrate all the things you are thinking of into the teams and the process.
 Since for every thing the company is dependent on you, it needs to wait for you, and that is no fun for anyone.